This post contains affiliate links. See my disclosure policy here.

 Method

-Add tea, lemonade, Yellow Chartreuse, winter herb syrup, and cracked ice to a highball glass.
+Add tea, Yellow Chartreuse, and winter herb syrup to highball glass.

 Garnish with lemon slice and rosemary sprig.